The pedagogue is cut down in the scourge of paralysing attacks hitting the contemporary world.

 He clearly hears Flash Harry’s choral influence shining through.

-All dressed and somewhere to go, it’s up the stair to Vanity Fair.
+All suited and booted with somewhere to go, it’s up the stair to Vanity Fair.

 He chooses to study the student movement of the 60’s.